 He has the jump-cut-heavy editing style common among YouTubers, which can get annoying.

 But, it's not as annoying the way he does it.
 YouTubers often err when they confuse being loud with being funny, give huge, fake smiles, or clearly lack sincere interest in their topic.
-I think a lot of the bigger channels are clickbait farms where the presenter is just an actor, not a genuine of the material they are talking about.
+A lot of the bigger channels are click-bait farms where the presenter is just an actor, not a genuine fan of the material they are talking about.

 Super Eyepatch Wolf